How to Migrate from Apideck Without Re-Authenticating End Users

 The first technical hurdle is getting your data out.
 You need the raw OAuth tokens, the expiration timestamps, the scopes, and any provider-specific metadata (like subdomains or tenant IDs) stored in Apideck Vault.

-If you brought your own OAuth app credentials (your own client_id and client_secret) when setting up integrations in Apideck, the tokens were issued to your OAuth application.
+If you brought your own OAuth app credentials when setting up integrations in Apideck, the tokens were issued to your OAuth application.
 This is the best-case scenario.
 You can:

 - Contact Apideck support and request a secure, encrypted export of your Vault data.
 Be specific: you need the raw